TrueBlocks/trueblocks-core/test/gold/tools/getAccounts/getAccounts_README.txt

 `Notes:`

+- With a single search term, the tool searches both `name` and `address`.
+- With two search terms, the first term must match the `address` field, and the second term must match the `name` field.
+- When there are two search terms, both must match.
+- The `--matchCase` option requires case sensitive matching.
+It works with all other options.
-- To customize this list add an `custom` section to the config file (see documentation).
+- To customize the list of names add a `custom` section to the config file (see documentation).
+- Name file: `~/.quickBlocks/names/names.txt` (195222)